MEET MARISA CRANFILL

-Marisa Young is the founder of YOQI yoga+qigong.
-Frequent trips to Asia as a child inspired her to study academically and work there for over 15 years.
-While living in China and Thailand she received direct transmission from qigong masters, nuns and healers.
+Marisa Cranfill is the founder of YOQI yoga+qigong.
+Frequent trips to Asia as a child inspired Marisa to study academically and work there for over 15 years.
+While living in China and Thailand she received direct transmission from qigong masters, nuns and healers in both the Buddhist and Taoist traditions.
 Marisa developed YOQI over years of teaching yoga and qigong at meditation retreats.
 She found that both practices contained key principles and techniques that enhanced the student’s stamina and sensitivity to energy during the long seated meditation sessions.
 The routines reduced physical pain and gave them more focus and quality of awareness.
 This became the catalyst to extract a clear and effective program of mindful movement, accessible to everyone, that maintains the integrity of the ancient yoga and qigong traditions.

-Marisa has been described as a generous and light-hearted teacher who guides her students through direct experience.
-A global citizen at heart, she speaks Spanish, Italian, Thai, Chinese and English, teaches around the world and offers free videos on the YOQI Youtube channel.
+Marisa has been described as a generous and light hearted teacher who guides her students through direct experience.
+A global citizen at heart, she speaks Spanish, Italian, Thai, Chinese and English, teaches around the world and offers free videos on the YOQI You Tube channel.
 She is proud to be a regular instructor with the Little Bangkok Sangha, holding annual meditation retreats and classes in Thailand.
-Marisa currently divides her time between Bangkok and San Francisco where she enjoys hikes with her husband, aromatherapy, progressive metal music and high vibration adventures with her friends.
+Marisa currently divides her time between Bangkok and San Diego where she enjoys hiking, aromatherapy, progressive metal music and high vibration adventures with her friends.

-Although first immersed in Hatha Yoga in India in 1998 as a University student, Marisa was trained to teach yoga at Yoga Elements, Bangkok with Adrian Cox, in 2005.
-Living in Thailand, she had the opportunity to study with a variety of yogis from the Ashtanga, Integral Yoga, Anusara, Iyengar traditions and more.
+Although first immersed in Hatha Yoga in India in 1998, Marisa was trained to teach yoga at Yoga Elements, Bangkok with Adrian Cox, in 2005.
+Living in Thailand, she had the opportunity to study with a variety of yogis from the Ashtanga, Integral Yoga, Anusara, Iyengar traditions.
 One of the largest influences on YOQI comes from Yin Yoga training with Paul and Suzee Grilley.
-Marisa is an RYT 500 yoga instructor that includes 300 - Hours of Certified Yin Yoga.
+Marisa is a certified 500 hour yoga instructor that includes 300 hours of Yin Yoga.

 Part of Marisa’s yoga and qigong training involved 7 years (2004-2011) immersed in the spirit house tradition of Thailand where she studied the rituals and mythology of the Thai spirit world with local shaman priests in the Thai language.
 Stepping into other cultures through mythic membership greatly influences her understanding of energy healing, archetypes and our spiritual evolution.
 She gives annual lectures at museums and scholastic venues in Asia on the topic.
 You can see her work at www.spirithouseconnection.com